-Because being ready to help others is loving.
+Because being ready to help others with life-saving information is loving.

 After the 2004 Asian Tsunami FEBC developed First Response Radio.
 This ministry was established to provide urgent communication aid immediately following a disaster.
 The key is getting crucial information to stricken people as soon as possible.

 First Response Radio (FRR) is now a media relief organisation, and shared with the world as a disaster response methodology.
 Under the coordination of Mike Adams (FEBC International), FRR trains and equips national teams to respond to various disasters with emergency radio stations.
 National teams deploy under local organisations like FEBC, HCR or other authorised agencies.

 - Broadcasting critical information about water, food, shelter and health for as long as necessary.
 This information is on-air within 3 days, and helps confused and desperate people to make it through.

 - Stockpiling emergency radios in strategic locations, and distributing on arrival in disaster zones.

 - Training national teams in advance of potential disasters